Cassoulet for the Gang Recipe

 - 1-1/2 teaspoons dried basil

 - 4 cans (15-1/2 ounces each) great northern beans, rinsed and drained, divided

 - 3/4 cup white wine or additional chicken broth, divided

 - 1. In a Dutch oven coated with cooking spray, saute pork and kielbasa in oil until lightly browned; drain.
 Add carrots and onion; saute 4 minutes longer.
 Add garlic; cook for 1 minute longer.
 Stir in the tomatoes, broth and seasonings.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.

-Place one can of beans in a food processor; add 1/4 cup wine or broth.
+Place one can of beans in a food processor; add 1/4 cup wine.
 Cover and process until pureed.
 Stir into meat mixture.
-Stir in the remaining beans and wine or broth.
+Stir in the remaining beans and wine.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 8-10 minutes or until meat and vegetables are tender.

 Freeze option: Freeze cooled cassoulet in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally and adding a little broth or water if necessary.
 Yield: 10 servings (4 quarts).

 1-1/2 cups equals 316 calories, 5 g fat (1 g saturated fat), 41 mg cholesterol, 959 mg sodium, 40 g carbohydrate, 11 g fiber, 25 g protein.